christoph-cullmann/www/content/posts/kde-applications-and-icons/index.md

 With that they depend at least indirectly on an icon set that covers large parts of what our default icon set Breeze provides.
 Even if you use no icons from that icon set yourself in your application, just using the standard actions or many widgets/dialogs from Frameworks will rely on some subset of Breeze.

-## The great Divider, your Desktop or Platform
+## Current State of Icons per Desktop or Platform

 When talking about the current situation of icons that depends largely on the desktop or platform you are running the KDE application on.